 Dealing with Sleep Deprivation

-Being Honest With Yourself about What You Want the Future to Look Like
+Being Honest With Yourself About What You Want the Future to Look Like

 One final thought.
 I think it is important to be honest with yourself about how things are going and what you want your future to look like.
 Going back to work as a small business owner after having a baby is hard, especially those first few months.
-If you are finding your schedule hard to handle, or think you may have taken on too much, it might be time to scale back or find help.
+If you are finding your schedule hard to handle, or think you may have taken on too much, it might be time consider scaling back in the future or finding help.
 Babies are only little for so long, and these precious first years should be treasured!
 If you are feeling overwhelmed, take some time to pray and asked God for his strength and direction in your business.
 Now to him who is able to do above and beyond all that we ask or think according to the power that works in us, to him be the glory.
 Ephesians 3:20 God loves us.
 We are his children.
 He wants the best for us.
 If you, then, though you are evil, know how to give good gifts to your children, how much more will your Father in heaven give good gifts to those who ask him! -Matthew 7:11

 Seek the Kingdom of God above all else, and live righteously, and he will give you everything you need. – Matthew 6:33

 Next week is the final week of this Pregnancy and Motherhood as a Wedding Photographer series!
-I will sharing my experience/attempt in Managing it All.
+I will be sharing my experience/attempt in Managing it All.
 I look forward to discussing childcare, balance, mom guilt, social media strategies, feeling like you are falling behind, and learning to be happy exactly where you are.
 I hope you will join me!
 If you would like to get caught up on this series, feel free to check out the posts below.

 Thanks again for following along!
-It means so much to me.
+It means so much to me!